etkhdaniel/Cyber-Internships/README.md

-# Cyber-Internship-2025
+# Cyber-Internships
-Collection of 2025 Cybersecurity Internships and resources!
+Collection of Cybersecurity Internships and resources!

 Shoutout to **[PittCSC](https://github.com/pittcsc)** for developing the inital framework and list.